 Jesse - World Nomads Safety Hub over 9 years ago

 Its all media hype.
 Few demonstartions come out on friday usually in some small villages with different political views.

 My parents have been in Syria for the past 2 months on vacation and theyre loving it, and im going again on christmas.

 There is nothing like a hot hammam el souq bath in winter.
 Try the ones in bab touma area.

-how about now? is it safe to travel to Syria now? about 5 years agoAnswered by stellaward via WorldNomads.com
+how about now? is it safe to travel to Syria now? over 7 years agoAnswered by stellaward via WorldNomads.com

 Er, no. It isn't safe.
 When a country is in Civil War there are no rules.
 Anything can happen.
 Also, Syria is on most government 'do NOT travel' advice lists, along with failed states like Somalia, which means you definitely aren't covered by any travel insurance should you need help.